anonymin/thinkful-vday/readme.md

 }
 ```

+Copy and paste this into the CSS pane within CSSDeck.

 **What's going on?**

 1. We have the `#header` selector, which is associated with the selector in our HTML document, followed by curly braces.